PHYSICAL STABILISATION & GROUND IMPROVEMENT

 - Soil stabilisation can increase shear strength

 - Soil stabilisation can decrease the void ratio

 The stabilisation process is applied through specialist mixing plant, namely a tractor pulled Stehr, a Wirtgen or the Allu PMX Power Mixer.
-The nature of this specialist mixing plant enables large volumes of material to be processed and realistic throughputs of >1500m3/day can be achieved.
+The nature of this specialist mixing plant enables large volumes of material to be processed in-situ or ex-situ and realistic throughputs of >1000m3/day can be achieved.

 Listed below are some of the benefits to on site stabilisation:

-- Reduced project costs – soil stabilisation eliminates the requirement for the removal of unsuitable material and the purchase of aggregates
+- Reduced project costs – soil stabilisation eliminates the requirement for the disposal of unsuitable material and the purchase of aggregates

 - Shorter project timescales – the stabilisation process is consistently more time efficient than the muck away and aggregate import option

 - Durability – the finished product is highly durable

 - Laboratory testing – all work can be validated using a third party UKAS accredited geotechnical laboratory